elasticsearch-dump/elasticsearch-dump/README.md

 --fsCompress
                     gzip data before sending output to file.
                     On import the command is used to inflate a gzipped file

+--compressionLevel
+                    The level of zlib compression to apply to responses. defaults to zlib.Z_DEFAULT_COMPRESSION

 --handleVersion
                     Tells elastisearch transport to handle the `_version` field if present in the dataset